-Following the pensions triennial valuation, the Council's actuary determined that the fair value of its pension plan assets outweighed the present value of the plan obligations at 31 March 2023.
+Following the pensions triennial valuation, the Council's actuary determined that, for funded benefits, the fair value of its pension plan assets outweighed the present value of the plan obligations at 31 March 2023.

 IAS19 requires that the asset is measured as the lower of the surplus in the defined benefit plan and the asset ceiling.
 The asset ceiling being calculated as the net present value of future service costs less the net present value of future contributions.
-The surplus identified was lower that the asset ceiling therefore no adjustments to the value of the pension asset have been required.
+The calculated surplus for LGPS exceeds the asset ceiling therefore the value recognised for the pension asset has been reduced to align with the credit ceiling of £68.160m.

-This is the first time the Council's net position has been an asset rather than an obligation.
+2022/2023 was the first year that the Council's net position was an asset rather than an obligation and that asset has increased further in 2023/2024.
 This position may result in reduced pension contributions in the future.

-The liability of the unfunded pensions obligation shows the underlying commitment by the Council to pay future retirement benefits.
+The liability of the discretionary (unfunded) pensions obligation shows the underlying commitment by the Council to pay future retirement benefits.
 Statutory regulations for funding the deficit means that the deficit will be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.